MicrosoftDocs/xamarin-docs/docs/ios/platform/in-app-purchasing/in-app-purchase-basics-and-configuration.md

 ms.date: 03/18/2017
 ---

-# In-App Purchase Basics and Configuration
+# In-App Purchase Basics and Configuration in Xamarin.iOS

 Implementing in-app purchases requires the application to utilize the StoreKit API on the device.
 StoreKit manages all communication with Apple’s